First Simple Plugin

 }

-Now we're going to create the actual plugin.
-For this we will add a new Plugin
+To create the actual plugin, we'll add a new Plugin

 using MoBro.Plugin.SDK;